 How can you improve your Shopify’s page speed?

-Shopify image optimization – why is it so important?
+Ecommerce image optimization – why is it so important?

 Whether you sell handmade crafts, clothes, or beauty products, you definitely have dozens (if not hundreds) of image files used.
 The more photos you have, the better customers can envision how a product looks.
 But are they all optimized?
 If not, then you should definitely address that.